Conrec-Infinity-AB/Selenium-Course/Lecture2/3_waits.md

 ### Implicit waits ###
 Implicit waits are used when we need to set the maximum waiting time for finding elements in a browser session.
 This is not the preferred way to wait for elements but can be useful if we know the infrastructure and network conditions are good.

-You can set implicit waits with the implicitly_wait(seconds)
+You can set implicit waits with the implicitly_wait(seconds).
+The default value is 0.

 Waits up to 30 seconds to find elements.
 After that the WebDriver will fail to find the element.
 > driver.implicitly_wait(30)